Yvonne Elsworth

-Yvonne Elsworth FRS FInstP FRAS is an Irish-born physicist, Professor of Helioseismology and Poynting Professor of Physics in the School of Physics and Astronomy at the University of Birmingham.
-Elsworth was until 2015 also the Head of the Birmingham Solar Oscillations Network (BiSON), the longest running helioseismology network with data covering well over three solar cycles.
+Yvonne Elsworth FRS FInstP FRAS is an Irish-born physicist, and Professor of Helioseismology and Poynting Professor of Physics in the School of Physics and Astronomy at the University of Birmingham.
+Elsworth was until 2015 also the Head of the Birmingham Solar Oscillations Network (BiSON), the longest running helioseismology network with data covering more than three solar cycles.

 Education

-In 1970 Elsworth graduated with honours from the Victoria University of Manchester with a Bachelor of Science degree in Physics.
+In 1970, Elsworth graduated with honours from the Victoria University of Manchester with a Bachelor of Science degree in physics.
 In 1976 she was awarded a Doctor of Philosophy degree from the School of Physics at the Victoria University of Manchester.
-Her thesis work was entitled "A field-compensated multiplex spectrometer for the visible region" and was concerned with the design and implementation of a novel form of field-widened Michelson interferometer designed to study faint, extended sources like those coming from optical emission from the thermosphere.
+Her thesis was titled "A field-compensated multiplex spectrometer for the visible region" and was concerned with the design and implementation of a novel form of field-widened Michelson interferometer designed to study faint, extended sources like those coming from optical emission from the thermosphere.

 Research

-In 1984 Elsworth was appointed to a faculty position at the University of Birmingham, where she focused on helioseismology, solar physics, solar variability, and latterly asteroseismology, stellar physics and stellar variability.
+In 1984, Elsworth was appointed to a faculty position at the University of Birmingham, where she focused on helioseismology, solar physics, solar variability, and latterly asteroseismology, stellar physics and stellar variability.
 She participated in and later led the Birmingham Solar Oscillation Network.
 Her research has been funded by the Science and Technology Facilities Council (STFC).

 Awards and honours

 Elsworth was elected a Fellow of the Royal Society (FRS) in 2015 for her work on helioseismology.
 Her certificate of election reads:

-In 2011 she was awarded the Payne-Gaposchkin Medal and Prize from the Institute of Physics (IoP). and in 2020 the Gold Medal of the Royal Astronomical Society in Geophysics.
+In 2011, she was awarded the Payne-Gaposchkin Medal and Prize from the Institute of Physics (IoP). and in 2020 the Gold Medal of the Royal Astronomical Society in Geophysics.

 Elsworth is also a Fellow of the Institute of Physics (FInstP) and a Fellow of the Royal Astronomical Society (FRAS).